OliverUv/catastrophic/README.md

 You use a builder pattern to construct error categories with errors, and receive one factory object per category, which lets you construct Catastrophes for throwing.
 TypeScript provides auto completion for these factories.
-These factories are called `Cat`s.
-Idiomatic Cats are named `ohno`.
+These factories are called `ErrorCat`s.
+Idiomatic ErrorCats are named `ohno`.

 Any property in this library that is described as permanent or unique is used to construct error identifiers for public consumption.
 They should